Image source: Stockunlimited.com

 Start today.
 Make your own list of marketing ideas.
 Include some of the ideas on the list above, or ideas of your own.
 Include marketing ideas you've used before and those that you haven't.
 Include marketing strategies you've seen other companies use.
 Then start putting them into practice one by one.
 Aim to try one new marketing idea a week.
 Keep using the ones that work, discard the ones that don't and watch your business grow.

-*Business Know-How is a Solution Provider and Authorized Local Expert for Constant Contact
+*Business Know-How is a Solution Provider for Constant Contact